zhutoutoutousan/A-study-note-as-a-beginner/self/whoaii.md

 - Goal
   - Prevent more rooms and figures to emerge
   - Minor memory loss
+  - This `tool` will be crutial if you suffer more memory loss due to room changes
 - Tool
   - Writing and socializing helps slow down D.I.D significantly
 - Current level of DID